Ogie Alcasid: Personal life

 In 1995, Alcasid married Australian beauty queen Michelle van Eimeren, who represented Australia in the 1994 Miss Universe pageant held in the Philippines.
-The couple had two children, Leila and Sarah.
-In 2007, Alcasid announced that he and Eimeren had separated.
-He is also cousins with Ai-Ai delas Alas through his mother.
+Together, they have two children, Leila (born 1997) and Sarah (born 2002).
+In 2007, Alcasid announced that he and van Eimeren had separated.

+On June 7, 2024, Sarah earned her Bachelor of Science in Nursing from the University of Notre Dame Australia.
+Her graduation was attended by her sister, Leila Alcasid, and their mom, Michelle van Eimeren.

-On December 22, 2010, he married Regine Velasquez, at a resort in Nasugbu, Batangas.
-He and Velasquez have a son, Nathaniel James ("Nate"), born on November 8, 2011.
+On December 22, 2010, he married Regine Velasquez at a resort in Nasugbu, Batangas.
+Together, they have a son named Nathaniel James ("Nate"), born on November 8, 2011.
+On April 25, 2024, Nate graduated primary education at Centro Montessori Internationale, Xavierville Ave, Quezon City.

-Alcasid is a Christian and an attendee of Victory Christian Fellowship.
+Alcasid is an Evangelical Christian and attends Victory Christian Fellowship services.